 The ISBI's investment managers use financial futures to replicate an underlying security they wish to hold (sell) in the portfolio.
-In certain instances, it may be beneficial to own a futures contract rather than the underlying security (arbitrage).
+In certain instances, it may be beneficial to own a futures contract rather than the underlying security.
 Additionally, financial futures are used in the ISBI's fixed income portfolio to adjust portfolio strategy and overall portfolio duration.
 A financial futures contract is an agreement to buy or sell a specific amount at a specified delivery or maturity date for an agreed-upon price.
 If the fair values of the futures contract vary from the original contract price, a gain or loss is recognized and paid to or received from the clearinghouse.
 The gain or loss is recognized in the net increase/decrease in the fair value of investments in the ISBI's Statement of Changes in Net Position.
 Financial futures represent an off-balance sheet obligation, as there are no balance sheet assets or liabilities associated with those contracts.
 The cash or securities to meet these obligations are held in the ISBI's investment portfolio.

 The ISBI's investment managers use options in an attempt to add value to the portfolio (collect premiums) or protect (hedge) a position in the portfolio.
 Financial options are an agreement that gives one party the right, but not the obligation, to buy or sell a specific amount of an asset for a specified price, called the strike price, on or before a specified expiration date.
 As a writer of financial options, the ISBI receives a premium at the outset of the agreement and bears the risk of an unfavorable change in the price of the financial instrument underlying the option.
-All written financial options are recognized as a liability in the ISBI's Statement of Net Position.
+All written financial options, the ISBI pays a premium at the outset of the agreement and the counterparty bears the risk of an unfavorable change in the price of the financial instrument and the potion.
 As a purchaser of financial options, the ISBI pays a premium at the outset of the agreement and the counterparty bears the risk of an unfavorable change in the price of the financial instrument underlying the option.
 The gain or loss associated with options is recognized in the net increase/decrease in the fair value of investments in the ISBI's Statement of Changes in Net Position.